arniesaha/toshi-app-js/README.md

 * The expenses in these groups would be settled based on the number group participants
 * Schedule Later: Feature to schedule payment requests at a later date
 * Reoccuring Payments: Schedule payments you need to make like the newspaper guy, maid, cable etc in a reccuring based on a date of choice or the schedule could be edited later
+* Integration of proffer reputation service to individuals credit history which will impact future usescases with whom you would engage in social commerce
 * Integration of toshi's client conversational UI in a native Android app, with additional features for users to view their transaction history, edit details with additional advanced native UI features like link previews, viewing tables besides the web3 injection.
 * Provide deeplink-invite features to users who are not toshi or the native app

 >About Me